carolina-ns/cv-test/README.md

 ![London](./images/london-feb-2018-ai-bootcamp.PNG) | London, February 2018 | Delivered the [Cognitive Services Bootcamp](https://github.com/Azure/LearnAI-Bootcamp): Cognitive Services, CosmosDb, Azure Search, and Bots
 ![ICB](./images/icb-feb-2018.jpg) | Bellevue, Februrary 2018 | Intelligent Cloud Bootcamp session, with [Buck Woody](https://twitter.com/BuckWoodyMSFT), about AI and DevOps

-## Cloud Solutions Architect - Microsoft Brazil (Nov/2015 - Nov/2017)

-Some cool projects from my Azure CSA role, from Nov 2015 until Nov 2017.
-During this period, I worked with some of the largest companies in Brazil, helping their journeys to cloud computing.
-One of them has increased cloud consumption by dozens of times, becoming TOP 3 Azure customers in Brazil.
-IoT, AI, and Data Lake projects helped drive this adoption growth.

 ### IoT + Modern Data Warehouse solution for Wind Farms - August 2017